status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-monitor.md

 Validator actions can be traced either through logging, or comprehensive metrics that allow for creating alerts in monitoring tools.

-The metrics are broadly compatible with [Lighthouse](https://lighthouse-book.sigmaprime.io/validator-monitoring.html), thus dashboards and alerts can be used with either client.
+The metrics are broadly compatible with [Lighthouse](https://lighthouse-book.sigmaprime.io/validator-monitoring.html), thus dashboards and alerts can be used with either client with minor adjustments.

 ## Enabling validator monitoring